spliska/Car2GoCodeChallenge/README.md

 What do I need to run the project?

--Java 8
+- Java 8
--Maven
+- Maven
--Selenium Grid or Standalone Server
+- Selenium Grid or Standalone Server

 What is used in the project?